Ryan Hall (fighter): Ultimate Fighting Championship

 Hall was expected to face Alex White on July 13, 2016, at UFC Fight Night 91.
 However, the bout was scrapped on June 28 as White pulled out due to an undisclosed injury.
 In turn, Hall elected to fight on a different date rather than have the promotion find him a replacement.

 Hall next faced Gray Maynard on December 3, 2016, at The Ultimate Fighter 24 Finale.
 He won the fight via unanimous decision.

 Hall faced B.J.
 Penn on December 29, 2018, at UFC 232.
 He won the fight via a heel hook submission in the first round.
 This win earned him the Performance of the Night award.

 Hall faced Darren Elkins on July 13, 2019, at UFC on ESPN+ 13.
 He won the fight via unanimous decision.

 Despite being a ranked fighter, Hall has made headlines due to his inability to find a fight, going long stretches between matches (with only four fights in over four years since signing with the UFC).
 He has been vocal about fighting anyone so long as he has been given preparation, but his management and the UFC has had difficulties finding him similarly or higher ranked opponents.
 Two weeks later, the UFC official found an opponent for Hall.

 Hall was scheduled to face Ricardo Lamas on May 2, 2020, at UFC Fight Night: Hermansson vs. Weidman.
 However, on April 9, Dana White, the president of UFC announced that this event was postponed to a future date The bout was rescheduled on August 29, 2020, at UFC Fight Night 175.
 However, Hall was pulled from the event due to an undisclosed injury.

 Hall was scheduled to face Dan Ige on March 13, 2021, at UFC Fight Night 187.
 However, Hall pulled out of the fight on February 11 due to a hip flexor injury.

 Hall faced Ilia Topuria on July 10, 2021, at UFC 264.
 He lost the fight via knockout in round one.

 Hall faced Darrick Minner on December 11, 2021, at UFC 269.
 He won the bout via unanimous decision.

+In a November 2024 interview, Hall stated that he has had 19 surgeries since his last bout including a torn ACL and that he hoped to compete again in 2025.